Last updated: April 2, 2026

 What Your Lease Must Do Because the Law Won't

-Since Alabama provides the bare minimum, your lease should explicitly include: a specific landlord entry notice period, a grace period for rent, a reasonable late fee amount, a clear repair request process, and a defined early termination procedure.
-Check the 7 Lease Clauses guide for the provisions that matter most when the law doesn't have your back.
+Since Alabama provides the bare minimum, some tenants find it valuable for their lease to explicitly include: a specific landlord entry notice period, a grace period for rent, a reasonable late fee amount, a clear repair request process, and a defined early termination procedure.
+Check the 7 common lease clauses guide guide for the provisions that matter most when the law provides limited protections.

 Eviction Process: What to Expect